exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ### Achievements and Minigames

 * Achievements are just that.
 They are goals to reach that give you stars as reward.
-* Minigames are puzzles that you can solve that will give you stars as a reward for getting solving them.
+* Minigames are puzzles that you can solve that will give you stars as a reward for solving them.
 Check out the [Minigame Guide](/guides/asd) for how to solve each puzzle and more resources.

 ### Stars and Star upgrades